themurtazanazir/themurtazanazir.github.io/_notes/perceptron-convergence-theorem.md

 ### Planes with Perceptron

-The Perceptron prediction rule is:
+The Perceptron prediction rule is as follows:

 $$\sigma=g(h)=\begin{cases}1&\text{if }h>0 \\ 0&\text{if }h\leq0 \\ \end{cases}\tag{6}$$